-§ 246.101 Certification program required.
+§ 245.101 Certification program required.

-- (a) Each railroad subject to this part shall have a written signal employee certification program. - (b) Each certification program shall include all of the following: - (1) If applicable, an explanation and discussion of the occupational categories of certified signal service that comply with the requirements in § 246.107; - (2) A procedure for evaluating prior safety conduct as a motor vehicle operator that complies with the criteria established in § 246.111; - (3) A procedure for evaluating prior safety conduct with other railroads that complies with the criteria established in § 246.113; - (4) A procedure for evaluating potential substance abuse disorders and compliance with railroad alcohol and drug rules that complies with the criteria established in § 246.115; - (5) A procedure for evaluating visual and hearing acuity that complies with the criteria established in §§ 246.117 and 246.118; - (6) A procedure for training that complies with the criteria established in \$ 246.119: - (7) A procedure for knowledge testing that complies with the criteria established in § 246.121; - (8) A procedure for monitoring operational performance that complies with the criteria established in § 246.123; and - (9) A procedure for mentoring uncertified signal employees that complies with the criteria established in § 246.124. - (c) Each certification program shall be version controlled.
-Any change from the previous version of the certification program must be tracked.
+- (a) Each railroad that this part applies to shall have a written dispatcher certification program. - (b) Each certification program shall include all of the following: - (1) A procedure for evaluating prior safety conduct as a motor vehicle operator that complies with the criteria established in § 245.111. - (2) A procedure for evaluating prior safety conduct as an employee or certified dispatcher of a different railroad that complies with the criteria established in § 245.113. - (3) A procedure for evaluating potential substance abuse disorders and compliance with railroad alcohol and drug rules that complies with the criteria established in § 245.115.

+- (4) A procedure for evaluating vision and hearing acuity that complies with the criteria established in §§ 245.117 and 245.118. - (5) A procedure for training that complies with the criteria established in § 245.119. - (6) A procedure for knowledge testing that complies with the criteria established in § 245.121. - (7) A procedure for monitoring operational performance that complies with the criteria established in § 245.123.

-§ 246.103 FRA review of certification programs.
+§ 245.103 FRA review of certification programs.